kanr/Moon/_posts/2018-01-31-Audiobook-list.md

 comments: false
 ---

-## HTML Elements
+## Audiobook List

-Below is just about everything you'll need to style in the theme.
-Check the source code to see the many embedded elements within paragraphs.
+The purpose of this post is to share with you my favorite audiobooks.
+I have found these to be exceptionally insightful and inspiring.
 For me, audiobooks are  a way for me to consume new ideas or stories that fuel my growth and thinking.

-### research different audiobooks platforms, google vs audible?

-## Audiobook List
+Most recently I have been learning about the blockchain and crypto currencies and the next generation of the internet.

 ### 1. [The Information: A history, a Theory, a Flood - James Gliek](https://en.wikipedia.org/wiki/The_Information:_A_History,_a_Theory,_a_Flood)